 - Host corporate partner marks or any commercial advertising are prohibited from being displayed on the micro-site. - The NCAA primary logo must be displayed more prominently than any other logo and must precede or be placed above any other identification marks.
-If the micro- site is built within an existing site's framework, exceptions will be made at the NCAA's discretion. - Photos from previous years' championships can be accessed by submitting a request form here: http://commerce.wazeedigital.com/license/home/ncaa.do - The micro-site must adhere to fair and equitable treatment for ALL participating student-athletes and schools. - Trademark script must be included on the homepage of the site.
+If the microsite is built within an existing site's framework, exceptions will be made at the NCAA's discretion. - Photos from previous years' championships can be accessed by submitting a request form here: https://ncaaphotos.photoshelter.com/contact - The micro-site must adhere to fair and equitable treatment for ALL participating student-athletes and schools. - Trademark script must be included on the homepage of the site.
 This text can be in a mouse print format at the bottom of the page as follows: NCAA is a trademark of the National Collegiate Athletic Association.